5 Ways to Reduce Anxiety While Driving:

 While it may be calming to try and envision how your drive is going to go, this only aids in more anxiety.
-The only thing you can do as a driver is focused on the road ahead of you.
+The only thing you can do as a driver is focus on the road ahead of you.
 Be aware of any road signs and signals you may encounter.
 Be aware of any pedestrians and other road users that may be using the road as well.
 You can help keep your focus on the road by removing any potential distractions such as your cell phone.

 Getting some extra practice behind the wheel may help you feel a little less anxious.
 Consider going to an empty parking lot to practice.
 This way you can focus on safe driving techniques without the fear of other drivers around you.
 Practicing in a parking lot also allows you to practice different methods of parking (pulling directly in or reverse) and three-point turns.
 Consider practicing with a trusted, licensed friend or family member, as their familiarity with you may help calm you down and guide you.
-Or, consider having a certified instructor with you while you are practicing.
-A certified instructor can give you all the tools you will need to be a safe and responsible driver.
+Or, consider having a certified driving instructor with you while you are practicing.
+A certified driving instructor can give you all the tools you will need to be a safe and responsible driver.

 3 Remember to Relax